Backbase/backbase.github.io/_posts/2023-06-26-angular-standalone-components.md

 ## Migrate to Standalone via schematics

-Angular provides a [schematic to migrate](https://angular.io/guide/standalone-migration#migrate-an-existing-angular-project-to-standalone "https://angular.io/guide/standalone-migration#migrate-an-existing-angular-project-to-standalone") existing Angular applications that use Angular `v15` or later, to use the standalone features.
+Angular provides a [schematic to migrate](https://angular.io/guide/standalone-migration#migrate-an-existing-angular-project-to-standalone "https://angular.io/guide/standalone-migration#migrate-an-existing-angular-project-to-standalone") existing Angular apps that use Angular `v15` or later, to use the standalone features.
+Have a look at the [prerequisites](https://angular.io/guide/standalone-migration#prerequisites) before migrating to Standalone components.

 ```
 ng generate @angular/core:standalone